-The accomplishment that landed American physician and former NASA astronaut Mae Carol Jemison (pictured) in to the annals of history is quite an inspiring feat: On September 12, 1999, Jemison fulfilled a lifelong dream she held ever since she was a small girl in Chicago by becoming the first African-American woman to fly in to space.
+The accomplishment that landed American physician and former NASA astronaut Mae Carol Jemison into the annals of history is quite an inspiring feat: On September 12, 1999, Jemison fulfilled a lifelong dream she held ever since she was a small girl in Chicago by becoming the first African-American woman to fly into space.

 Jemison’s chance to take to the skies didn’t happen immediately.
 She took up dance at the age of 9, and has held a lifelong adoration of the art along with her enthusiasm for the sciences.
 A prodigious high school student, she graduated at age 16 and entered Stanford University in 1973.

 Graduating in 1977 with a dual degree in chemical engineering and African-American Studies, Jemison faced racism from professors as a Black woman taking up engineering.
 She fought through the blockades in her career, however, undaunted by the professors who didn’t appreciate her.

 Jemison later obtained a Doctor of Medicine in 1981 from Cornell University and travelled to third world and developing countries to provide primary care.
 While at Cornell, she took dance classes at the legendary Alvin Ailey school; this would later lead to her building a studio at her home and producing dance shows.

 The ambitious Jemison then joined the Peace Corps, serving as a lead medical officer between 1983 and 1985.
 It was during this time Jemison felt it was her chance to go to the stars.

 The NASA program had begun taking applications after Sally Ride’s historic flight around Earth.
 Initially denied for entry, Jemison was accepted by the program in 1987 and began working on the technical side of shuttle operations at the Kennedy Space Center.
 Much later, Jemison would make history.